EXPLORE THIS STORY

 Dominant angle identified — does not reflect unanimity of this country’s media

-Eurocentrism: prioritizing consequences for Europe over regional issues
+Eurocentrism: prioritising European consequences over regional dynamics

 Discover how another country covers this same story.